justinrgarrard/world-of-naevis.net/docs/more/archetypes/fighter_lionheart.md

 At 15th level, your melee attacks deal half damage (rounded down) on a miss.
 The number of reactions you can take between turns increases to three.

-#### Limitless
+#### Dauntless
-At 18th level, when you take the Attack action, you can use one of your attacks to gain the benefits of Dodge instead.
+At 18th level, if you have no uses of Action Surge when rolling initiative, you regain one expended use.